-Course Compl letion ( Grade Chart
+Course Completion Grade Chart

-· · · · · · · · · · · · · · · · · · · Average C Average academic performance.
+- 0 arse completion Grade chare C Average academic performance.
 Students in zero- prefix courses must earn a "C" or better to enter subsequent foundation or curriculum course(s).
+D Academic performance that has met minimum course requirements and that will allow students

-Passing D Academic performance that has met minimum course requirements and that will allow students to enter the subsequent course or courses in a series, unless a higher grade is specified in the course prerequisite.
+D Academic performance that has met minimum course requirements and that will allow students to enter the subsequent course or courses in a series, unless a higher grade is specified in the course prerequisite.
 Students who make a "D" grade in a zero-prefix course may not progress to the next course.
 Credits for courses in which a "D" is earned do not transfer.

-Pass P Proficiency (Math and English co-requisite courses only) Pass P1- Level of Proficiency (MAT 003 and ENG 002 1 435 P3 courses only) Credit by CE Credit earned by examination procedures of the Examination College Experiential EL Credit earned for life experience Learning 1 Transfer TR Credit earned from courses taken at other Credit accredited educational institutions or military education experiences in the armed services Audit AU Participation as an auditor of a course Senior Audit SR Participation as a senior citizen auditor with tuition waived
+P Proficiency (Math and English co-requisite courses only)

+P1- Level of Proficiency (MAT 003 and ENG 002

+P3 courses only)

+Credit by CE Credit earned by examination procedures of the Examination College

+Experiential EL Credit earned for life experience